partha99saha/Detect-Polygons---Python/README.md

 2. Converting it to grayscale.
 3. Applying adaptive thresholding to create a binary image.
 4. Finding contours in the image.
-5. Approximating contours to polygons.
+5. Approximating contours to geometric shapes.
 6. Detecting the shape based on the number of vertices and contour properties.
-7. Drawing the detected polygons and labeling them on the image.
+7. Drawing the detected geometric shapes and labeling them on the image.

 ## Features
 - Supports **rotated and tilted shapes**.